MicrosoftDocs/memdocs/sccm/comanage/how-to-switch-workloads.md

 For more information on the supported workloads, see [Workloads](/sccm/comanage/workloads).

+## Switch workloads

 You can switch workloads when you enable co-management, or later when you're ready.
 If you haven't already enabled co-management, do that first.
 For more information, see [How to enable co-management](/sccm/comanage/how-to-enable).

 After you enable co-management, modify the settings in the co-management properties.

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select the **Co-management** node.